 “Where and what in your life do you know, experience, seek as sacred?” and

-“Who is your neighbors and what are we called to do in relationship to our neighbors?”
+“Who are your neighbors and what are we called to do in relationship to our neighbors?”

 May we all be blessed and inspired as we roll along in this life together.

 Reverend Karen Brammer began her ministry with Fourth UU on August 1st, 2013.